spatie/calendar-links/README.md

 If you follow that link (and are authenticated with Google) you'll see a screen to add the event to your calendar.

+The package can also generate ics files that you can open in several email and calendar programs, including Microsoft Outlook, Google Calendar, and Apple Calendar.

 ## Postcardware

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.